simp/simp-doc/docs/security_conop/Technical_Security.rst

 Identification and Authentication
 ---------------------------------

-This section addresses the identification and authentication of of users and devices.
+This section addresses the identification and authentication of users and devices.

 User Identification and Authentication